 What a privilege to be able to point sinners to the person and work of Christ, to tell them of His finished work and urge them to repent and believe the gospel.
 To press upon them their need to agree with what God says about their guilt and ruin, and receive the mercy which comes to them in that very condition!
 The sinner can do nothing, save to rest on what Another has done in His place.
 Taking God at His word he learns: “He was wounded…I am healed” (Isa 53:5).
 What a message!

-The fact that local assemblies are stewards of the great commission is yet another evidence of their uniqueness and significance.
 We have already seen that the local assembly is the only place on earth, in the present dispensation, where the Lord is present among His people; where His rule is acknowledged, where His order of headship is symbolically displayed, and where the Lord’s Supper can be commemorated in remembrance of Him.
 In the previous article we discovered that it is the only entity designated “pillar and ground of the truth”.
 Now we have seen that it is the only scriptural locus of operation for the carrying out of “the great commission”.

 Do you appreciate what it is to be part of an assembly?
 Are you prayerfully, intelligently and energetically contributing to its welfare?
 Do you understand that to be in God’s assembly is, outside of the blessings of salvation, the greatest privilege a believer can enjoy?